steveloughran/formality/styleguide/styleguide.md

 * Large patches which span the project.
 They are a nightmare to review and can change the source tree enough to stop other patches applying.
 * Patches which delve into the internals of critical classes.
 The HDFS NameNode, Edit log and YARN schedulers stand out here.
 Any mistake here can cost data (HDFS) or so much CPU time (the schedulers) that it has tangible performance impact of the big Hadoop users.
 * Changes to the key public APIs of Hadoop.
-That includes the `FileSystem` & `FileContext` APIs, YARN submission protocols, MapReduce APIs, and the like.
+That includes the `FileSystem` and `FileContext` APIs, YARN submission protocols, MapReduce APIs, and the like.
 * Patches that reorganise the code as part of the diff.
 That includes imports.
 They make the patch bigger (hence harder to review) and may make it harder to merge in other patches.
 * Big patches without tests.
 * Medium sized patches without tests.